 square creates tables of rows and columns to analyze a selection process.
 By default, a 2x2 table is created, but you may create a table with up to 5 rows and 6 columns.
 You provide a title for the table, select one of the Display Options, and enter descriptive labels (e.g., Black, White, Hired, Not Hired) for the rows and columns.

 Finally, you enter data into the individual cells and click the Calculate button to have square compute the results, which are reported in the Statistics box.
-The results may be directed to your printer, a PDF file, Microsoft Word®, Corel WordPerfect®, or a text file.
+The results may be printed or saved.

 In the example below …